chughes87/calendarbot/README.md

 # deployment

-Run `serverless deploy` and you should be good to go!
+Run `npm run build` and then `npm run deploy` and you should be good to go!